Catalyst9k-SLA/Cat9k/README.md

 ## Enabling the Guestshell

 We show how to enable the Guestshell on a Catalyst 9300 running IOS-XE 16.8.1.
-A guestshell interface has to be configured in the app-hosting interface prior to the activation of the Guestshell.
+A guestshell interface has to be configured in the app-hosting interface prior to the activation of the Guestshell as following:

 ```
 #conf t